-This appeal, and the Akamai appeal, lie at the intersection of two wellestablished doctrines, i.e., the all-elements rule and the difference between direct and indirect infringement.
+This case lies at the intersection of two well-established doctrines, i.e., the all-elements rule and the difference between direct and indirect infringement.
 The "all elements" rule under which infringement of a claim does not occur unless each and every step of the claim is practiced has been a feature of patent law for decades.
 See, e.g., Warner-Jenkinson Co. v.
 Hilton Davis Chem.
 Co., 520 U.S. 17, 31 (1997); Joy Techs., Inc. v.
 Flakt, Inc., 6 F.3d 770, 773 (Fed.
 Cir.
 1993) ("[A] method or process claim is directly infringed only when the process is performed.").
 Similarly, the difference between direct and indirect infringement has been a feature of patent law long pre-dating its codification in the 1952 Act.

-Nothing about this case or the Akamai appeal calls for the application of special new rules of patent law.
+Nothing about this case calls for the application of a special new rule of patent law.
 Although the method claims at issue are in the field of information management, a relatively new occurrence in patents, their infringement can be fairly assessed by the application of existing patent-law doctrines.
 Doing so will not disrupt the settled expectations of those who have organized their activities in reliance on existing precedent.

-The inventions protected by such claims should (i) receive the same protection as any other type of invention best protected by method claims and (ii) not compel a change in the law that will generate a ripple effect of uncertainty beyond the narrow confines of the present dispute or the Akamai appeal.
+The inventions protected by such claims should (i) receive the same protection as any other type of invention best protected by method claims and (ii) not compel a change in the law that will generate a ripple effect of uncertainty beyond the narrow confines of the present dispute.
 History has shown that the creation of special rules for different types of inventions is not the right path.
 Indeed, an important feature of the 1952 Act was the clearing away of an accretion of unhelpful and arbitrary precedent that gave different degrees of protection to allegedly different categories of invention.
 P.J.
 Federico, Commentary on the New Patent Act, 35 U.S.C.A. § 1 (West 1954), reprinted in J. Pat. & Trademark Off.
 Soc'y 161, 170 (1993).
-The creation of this Court was similarly intended, in part, to remedy the patchwork of inconsistent precedent and the non-uniform application of patent law by the regional Circuits.
-See, e.g., South Corp. v.
-U.S., 690 F.2d 1368, 1371 (Fed.
-Cir.
-1982) (en banc) (Markey, C.J.) (commenting that the Federal Circuit was "created and chartered with the hope and intent that stability and uniformity would be achieved in all fields of law within its substantive jurisdiction").
 Absent a statutory requirement or future intervention by Congress, that underlying principle of uniform treatment should be applied here, and points to adherence to current precedent under which method claims are governed by the same rules that apply to other statutory classes.

 The panel opinion and existing precedent properly balance the rights and interests as between patentees and the public.
 A person who practices every step of a method claim realizes the full economic value of the invention and is properly liable to the patentee for infringement.
-Conversely, a person who does not practice every step of a method claim does not appropriate the full economic value of the claimed invention and cannot be liable for infringement because patent law does not recognize partial or incomplete infringement.
-Those who aid and abet in direct infringement, or those who contribute to direct infringement, can be found liable under the existing rules and standards.
-There is no need to create a new, special class that might be called "aggregate infringers," who will exist at the whim of the patentee that cobbles together different persons-not working in common or in a principal-agent relationship-to create an act of infringement that did not exist before.
+Conversely, a person who does not practice every step of a method claim does not appropriate the full economic value of the claimed invention and cannot be liable for infringement because patent law does not recognize partial or incomplete infringement.1

-&lt;sup>1 The concept of "imperfect infringement" is a different issue not applicable here.
+The concept of "imperfect infringement" is a different issue not applicable here.
 Wahpeton Canvas Co. v.
 Frontier, Inc., 870 F.2d 1546, 1548 & n.2 (Fed.
 Cir.
 1989) (remarking that "inferior infringement is still infringement").